langjam/jam0001/unseemly-behavior/README.md

    (They must be positioned before an expression, so we know when to "evaluate" them.)
  * A `fix` form for creating recursive functions.

-Due to a limitation in Unseemly, only 1- and 2- argument functions are supported.
+Due to a limitation in Unseemly, only 0-, 1- and 2- argument functions are supported.
 Also, "normal" recursive functions sadly don't work, so you need to use the `fix` form to define them.

 The implementation is in `commentary.unseemly`.
+It's pretty short!

-`build_a_language.unseemly` is a library mostly pre-existing code that adds some very basic features to Unseemly, which is *extremely* barebones.
+`build_a_language.unseemly` is a library of mostly pre-existing code that adds some very basic features to Unseemly, which is *extremely* barebones.
 In fact, there's a lot of overlap between the two files, when the same feature is being added to both languages.